TritonDataCenter/sdc-amon/README.md

     bin/node ./tools/bootstrap.js

-It'll create devbob and devalice (operator) users.
-Create a devzone for devbob and add an Amon monitor and probe for each of them.
+It'll create test users 'amonuserbob' and 'amonoperatorotto'.
+Create a 'amondevzone' for Bob and add an Amon monitor and probe for each of them.
 Try some of the following to query the data:

-    ssh coal   # only because `sdc-amon` is setup to find the Amon URL there sdc-amon /pub/devbob
+    ssh coal   # only because `sdc-amon` is setup to find the Amon URL there sdc-amon /pub/amonuserbob
-    sdc-amon /pub/devbob/monitors/whistle/probes
+    sdc-amon /pub/amonuserbob/monitors/whistle/probes
-    sdc-amon /pub/devalice/monitors/gz/probes
+    sdc-amon /pub/amonoperatorotto/monitors/gz/probes

 If you have email notifications sending through properly (see "COAL Notes:
-Getting email notifications" above) then the `/pub/devalice/monitors/gz/probes/smartlogin` probe can be easily tickled by restarting smartlogin:
+Getting email notifications" above) then the `/pub/amonoperatorotto/monitors/gz/probes/smartlogin` probe can be easily tickled by restarting smartlogin:

     ssh coal svcadm restart smartlogin